1994–95 Iraq FA Cup

-The 1994–95 Iraq FA Cup was the 18th edition of the Iraq FA Cup as a clubs-only competition.
+The 1994–95 Iraq FA Cup was the 18th edition of the Iraq FA Cup as a club competition.
 The tournament was won by Al-Zawraa for the third consecutive time and the tenth time in their history, beating Al-Jaish 3–0 in the final.
 The previous rounds saw Al-Zawraa beat Samarra 3–1, Diyala 3–0, Al-Karkh 4–2, Al-Shorta 3–0 and Al-Ramadi on penalties in the semi-finals at Al-Shaab Stadium on 17 April 1995.
-Al-Jaish reached the final by beating Al-Quwa Al-Jawiya 1–0 on the same day at Al-Kashafa Stadium.
+Al-Jaish reached the final by beating Al-Quwa Al-Jawiya 1–0 on the same day at Al-Kashafa Stadium, while they also eliminated Al-Talaba in the first round of the competition.
 Al-Zawraa also won the 1994–95 Iraqi National League to complete their second double in a row.